 Shall write one (1) Of the Month per month of the active school year.
 Of the Month submissions shall be verified by the Vice President of Recognition and Service.

-Shall hold a vote in all voting procedures including, but not limited to, Elections and Amendments to the Constitution, if present when the question is called.
+Shall hold a vote in all voting procedures including, but not limited to, elections and amendments to the Constitution, if present when the question is called.
 Members’ votes are forfeited if they are not present at the time of the vote.

 Additionally, NRHH Members, both On and Off Campus are required to attend the first meeting of the year in the Fall Semester in order to ratify the constitution.
 Members must notify both the VPAF and the President if they cannot attend the meeting.
 It is up to the discretion of the Cabinet if a member should be excused from this requirement.